bsc-mem/Mess-simulator/Standalone/scripts/README.md

-# Mess Simulator Scripts
+# Standalone Mess Simulator Scripts

-The `scripts/` directory contains pre-defined scripts for running the standalone Mess simulator with various memory technologies.
+The `scripts/` directory contains pre-defined scripts for building and running the Standalone Mess Simulator with various memory technologies.
 These scripts allow users to quickly simulate bandwidth-latency behavior without needing to manually configure parameters for each experiment.

 Additionally, users can create their own custom scripts by following the provided template and instructions.

 ---